 We believe in being purposeful throughout this process.
 We feel that it is important that the council set aside a meeting date specifically for this workshop.
-We propose that a council meeting in April be set aside for this purpose and our recommended date is April 9th.
+We propose that the December 3rd meeting be reinstated for this purpose.
 Should that date be selected, we propose that no other agenda items be placed on that evening's agenda.
 We expect the workshop to last approximately four hours.
 We suggest that the council begin a little earlier than normal that evening if possible.
-Our recommendation is a start time of 4:30 PM.
+Our recommendation is a start time of 4:30 PM, though that may need to be adjusted to fit the schedule of the facilitator that is selected.